html-extract/hext/README.md

 See https://hext.thomastrapp.com for
 [documentation](https://hext.thomastrapp.com/documentation),
 [build instructions](https://hext.thomastrapp.com/download) and a live demo.
+A mirror of Hext's website is available on [Github pages](https://html-extract.github.io/).

 The Hext project is released under the terms of the Apache License v2.0.